owid/notebooks/SaloniDattani/Fertility/Baby-boom-ridgeplot-age-specific-fertility-rate/README.md

 This folder contains a script to recreate:

-- A ridgeplot showing age-specific fertility rates for birth cohorts of women in the United States, which highlights the baby boom
+- A ridgeplot showing age-specific cohort fertility rates by age in the United States
-- A ridgeplot showing age-specific fertility rates by year in the United States
+- A ridgeplot showing age-specific cohort fertility rates by year in the United States
 - A heatmap version showing age-specific fertility rates for birth cohorts of women in the United States, which highlights the baby boom

 The data comes from the Human Fertility Database, with the citation below: